CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 If we do case analysis on a ``Bool`` which is literally ``true`` or ``false`` rather than a variable or some other expression, then the case analysis will disappear leaving the value of the appropriate case.
-This is the "computation rule" for Booleans.
+This is the *computation rule* for Booleans.

 For example, normalising the expression `not false` leads to the case analysis